When does a digital customer portal pay off? A calculation example for wholesalers

 Total first-year costs: approx. 60,000 to 86,000 euros

-Staff workload reduction: If 60% of orders run through the portal, you save about 72,000 euros per year on 7,200 orders at 10 euros processing cost each.
+Staff relief: If 60 percent of orders run through the portal, you save around 72,000 euros per year on 7,200 orders at 10 euros processing cost each.

-Error reduction: Fewer complaints and follow-up questions conservatively save another 8,000 to 12,000 euros per year.
+Error reduction: Fewer complaints and follow-up questions save a further 8,000 to 12,000 euros per year, on a conservative estimate.

-Efficiency gains: Employees can focus on value-adding tasks—such as new customer acquisition or complex requests.
+Efficiency gains: Staff can focus on value-adding tasks - for example, acquiring new customers or handling complex requests.
 The indirect benefit is at least 15,000 euros per year.

 In total, this results in annual savings of around 95,000 euros.
-The investment is almost fully recovered in the first year.
-From the second year onward, there is a clear annual surplus of 70,000 to 80,000 euros—with upside as more customers actively use the portal.
-There are also softer benefits: customer satisfaction improves through self-service options, your brand appears more modern, and you gain a competitive edge over competitors that still work in analogue ways.
+The investment pays for itself almost completely in the first year.
+From the second year onward, this creates a clear surplus of 70,000 to 80,000 euros per year - with an upward trend as more customers actively use the portal.
+There are also softer factors: customer satisfaction rises through self-service options, the brand appears more modern, and you gain competitive advantages over competitors who still work analog.

-A digital customer portal pays off for most mid-sized wholesalers from the first year onward—provided implementation is structured and ongoing costs remain predictable.
-The investment is typically between 60,000 and 90,000 euros in the first year, while annual savings can quickly reach 80,000 to 100,000 euros.
-The key is to look not only at portal costs, but also at the hidden costs of your current system and make them transparent.
+A digital customer portal pays off for most medium-sized wholesalers from the first year onward - provided implementation is structured and running costs remain predictable.
+The investment typically lies between 60,000 and 90,000 euros in the first year, while annual savings quickly reach 80,000 to 100,000 euros.
+What matters is that you do not only look at the costs of the customer portal, but also make the hidden costs of your existing system transparent.

-If you want to take the next step now, we recommend a solid analysis of your current processes.
-Only then can the real savings potential be measured precisely.
-Commerce Partner B.V. has supported mid-sized manufacturers and wholesalers for more than 26 years in digitizing their sales operations—from strategy development and implementation to ongoing operations.
-Contact us for a no-obligation initial consultation and find out how a digital customer portal can deliver measurable value for your business.
+If you want to take the next step now, we recommend a thorough analysis of your current processes.
+Only then can the actual savings potential be determined precisely.
+Commerce Partner B.V. has supported medium-sized manufacturers and wholesalers for over 26 years in digitizing their sales - from strategy development to implementation and ongoing operations.
+Contact us for an initial, non-binding consultation and learn how a digital customer portal can work out for your company in concrete terms.

 Contact opnemen